 In order to get a wide variety of nutrients on a juice fast, ensure that you juice a wide variety of vegetables and fruits.
 You would be amazed at how much you like an odd taste like beets combined with apples.
 That is not to say that every juice you create is going to taste delicious, as some will have a very ‘green’ taste to them that most of us don’t find appealing.
 However, you will find that certain juices satisfy your taste buds while giving you the nutrients you need to sustain through the juice fast.

 If you are going to take part in juice fasting, as in once a month or less, then you may decide that you don’t want to go out and buy an expensive juicer as you can usually just buy juices from your local grocery store.
-Just be sure the juice is made with organic fruits and vegetables (a health food store may be your best option).
+Just be sure the juice is made with organic fruits and vegetables (a health food store maybe your best option).

 However, if you really want to create new and interesting tastes, instead of drinking only what is available to you, then a juicer is required.
-In addition, by choosing the produce yourself you can ensure that only organic produce is going to be part of your juice fast whereas this may not be the case with the juice you can buy.
+In addition, by choosing the product yourself you can ensure that only organic produce is going to be part of your juice fast whereas this may not be the case with the juice you can buy.

 Moreover, it is more fun to create juice at home; it gives you the feeling as if you are cooking or creating something.
-I don’t know about you, but as a foodie I am much more fascinated by the cooking process, so being able to juice my own drinks allows me to feel as though I have control over the whole process and it keeps me focused on the fast.
+I don’t know about you, but as a foodie, I am much more fascinated by the cooking process, so being able to juice my own drinks allows me to feel as though I have control over the whole process and it keeps me focused on the fast.

 Steve Prussack is the author of The Complete Idiot’s Guide to Juice Fasting and Founder/ Editor-in-Chief of VegWorld Magazine.
 Steve also hosts an award-winning radio show Raw Vegan Radio to spread the message of compassion, harmony, and vegan living.